Dialysis & Pregnancy

 Your dialysis team may also recommend additional medications, such as vitamin supplements.
 Also, your dialysis time will usually be increased significantly.
 In some cases, dialysis time of at least 36 hours per week is recommended.

 The situation is different if you do peritoneal dialysis (PD).
 Here, you need to be aware of a few special considerations.
 Pregnancy affects the volume in your abdomen.
 This makes the normal course of PD much more difficult.
 Nevertheless, it is not necessarily the case that you have to switch from PD to HD.
-You should rather use less fluid in PD during pregnancy, but change bags much more frequently.
+You should use more bags with less fluids.
+Meaning, you will have to change the fluid more frequently.
 Of course, it is best to discuss such a therapy adjustment with your medical team.
 Alternatively, nocturnal PD via a cycler is also an option.
 Hygiene during PD is even more important during pregnancy.
 Peritonitis can lead to premature labor.
-You must try to prevent the latter in any case.

 Diet and daily behavior are the same as what you would be advised to do if you were on dialysis without pregnancy.
 Just make sure to control your blood salts such as sodium, phosphate, potassium, magnesium and calcium particularly well.
 However, because of the increased dialysis intensity, these are often well under control, or even need to be replaced.
 You should also be sure to get enough vitamins and protein.
 The additionally recommended increased caloric intake in the second and third trimesters is usually not difficult to achieve.